'Somewhere - A Brief History of Rainbows'

 Within the two hour workshop, Vandame spent the first hour introducing his practice and inviting participants to share their experiences from the past year.
 After a short break there was a series of thematic rapid-fire questions and collective discussions around five themes.

-1) the science, phenomenon and origins of the rainbow
+- Science, phenomenon and origins of the rainbow

-2) the symbolism of the rainbow across world cultures
+- Symbolism of the rainbow across world cultures

-3) the rainbow in fine art and art history
+- Rainbow in fine art and art history

-4) the rainbow as a symbol of the LGBTQ+ community
+- Rainbow as a symbol of the LGBTQ+ community

-5) the rainbow and its associations with the NHS.
+- Rainbow and its associations with the NHS.

-For the wider public, Union Chapel is inviting anyone to send images, short videos, audio recordings and stories about what the rainbow means to them and what they hope is at the end of their rainbow – what the future holds.
+For the wider public, Union Chapel is invited anyone to send images, short videos, audio recordings and stories about what the rainbow means to them and what they hope is at the end of their rainbow – what the future holds.